microsoft/TypeScript-Website/packages/documentation/copy/en/get-started/TS for JS Programmers.md

 One of TypeScript's core principles is that type checking focuses on the _shape_ that values have.
 This is sometimes called "duck typing" or "structural typing".

-In a structural type system, if two objects have the same shape, they are considered the same.
+In a structural type system, if two objects have the same shape, they are considered to be of the same type.

 ```ts twoslash
 interface Point {